Lingaaeswaran/Lingaaeswaran/README.md

 - 👋 Hi, I’m @Lingaaeswaran
-- 👀 I’m interested in Javascript
+- 👀 I’m interested in Javascript,Python,C++
-- 🌱 I’m currently learning Javascipt
+- 🌱 I’m currently learning Javascript,Python,C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Javascript,Python,C++
-- 📫 How to reach me ...
+- 📫 How to reach me Gmail:lingeshmuthu14@gmail.com

 <!---
 Lingaaeswaran/Lingaaeswaran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.